 Celestial bodies or heavenly bodies are objects in space such as the sun, moon, planets and stars.
 They form a part of the vast universe we live in and are usually very far from us.
 The glorious night sky is dotted with such objects and when we observe them using a telescope they reveal fascinating worlds of their own.
-Because they are so far away, we cannot see all of them using the naked eye but we need to rely on telescopes to study them.
+Because they are so far away, we cannot see all of them using the naked eye and we rely upon telescopes to study them.

 Classification of Celestial Bodies

 Stars are giant balls of hot gases that can produce their own light.
 Stars give out energy by converting Hydrogen gas into Helium in their cores.
 Stars are gigantic in size and have immense gravitational attraction.
-The sun is a medium sized star that gives us energy and makes life on earth possible.
+The sun is a medium sized star that gives us energy and makes life possible on earth.

 Planets are large (almost) spherical objects that revolve around the sun.
 Planets move in fixed orbits around the sun.
 There are 8 planets in our solar system.
-Planets may be made of rocks, metals, gases like hydrogen, nitrogen and methane.
-The earth is also a planet and is the only place in the universe that we know that supports life.
+Planets may be made of rocks, metals and gases like hydrogen, nitrogen and methane.
+The earth is also a planet and is the only known place in the universe which supports life.
 Planets that revolve around other stars are called exoplanets.

-These are small chunks of ice and rock that come from the outer edge of the solar system and come close to the sun.
-When they approach the sun, the ice on them vaporizes creating a beautiful tail behind them.
+These are small chunks of ice and rock that come from the outer edge of the solar system.
+When its orbit brings it closer to the sun, the ice on them vaporizes creating a beautiful tail behind them.

 These are small irregularly shaped rocks made up of metal or minerals that orbit the sun.
 Most of them are found between Mars and Jupiter in an area known as the asteroid belt.